hjmmc/Honor-Magicbook/README.md

 ## What's Working

-- Integrated Graphics (Use [SSDT-PNLF](EFI/CLOVER/ACPI/patched/SSDT-PNLF.aml) for brightness control)
+- Integrated Graphics
+    - Brightness control shortcut (Clover Patchs rename _Q01 &_Q02 and add [SSDT-BrightKey-Magicbook.aml](EFI/CLOVER/ACPI/patched) )
+- Wireless Card
-- Wireless Card (Need to replace the wireless network card)
+    - Need to replace the wireless network card
 - Touchpad
 - Camera
 - Realtek ALC256
-    - The microphone and headphones are normal, the speaker sound has been fixed using the self-compiled `AppleALC`, but sometimes there is no sound, you need to connect the headphones and then pull out to make a sound, the reason is unknown
+    - The microphone and headphones are normal, the speaker sound has been fixed using the self-compiled `AppleALC`, but the speaker sound becomes smaller after using the built-in microphone
+, you need to connect the headphones and then pull out to make a sound, the reason is unknown
 - Monitor
     - Need to re-open after hibernation to light up the monitor